NEOLPAR/PHP-Symfony/rest/README.md

 9) Create a Product
 -------------------

-I repeat previus steps to create other rest entity called Product wich have 'id, name, price and description' fields.
+I repeat previous steps to create other rest entity called Product which have `id`, `name`, `price` and `description` fields.
 We keep making the next things with this entity.

 First you have to generate a form automatically using the command line tool: